 REFUNDS AND FINANCIAL AID

-Students who receive financial aid and withdraw may owe a repayment to MMA and or the federal government.
+Students who receive financial aid and withdraw may owe a repayment to the Academy and or the federal government.

 Any program withdrawal will be handled on a case-by-case basis with the Dean of Graduate Programs.